 Canceling Your Road Skills Test Appointment

-You can cancel your road skills test appointment within two business days by calling the DC DMV Call Center at 311 or (202) 737-4404.
+If you won't be able to make it to your appointment, you can cancel your road skills test by calling the D.C.
+DMV Call Center.
+Be careful to make your call timely, though.
 If you fail to cancel your test within 48 hours, you will be charged a $30 cancellation fee.